NICTA/nicta-ner/ner-web-ui/README.md

     cabal --version

-Change into the directory of this README.md, and run the following commands:
+Change into the directory of this README.md, and run the following commands (which will also build the nicta-ner-client-hs dependency):

     cabal sandbox init
-    cabal install --enable-tests . yesod-platform yesod-bin --max-backjumps=-1 --reorder-goals -j3
+    cabal install ../nicta-ner-client-hs/ . yesod-platform yesod-bin --max-backjumps=-1 --reorder-goals -j4
     yesod devel